-- Sit on more than five public company boards; or - Are CEOs of public companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards4.
+- Sit on more than five public company boards; or - Are CEOs of public companies who sit on the boards of more than two public companies besides their own withhold only at their outside boards4.

-Gender Diversity: For companies in the Russell 3000 or S&P 1500 indices, generally vote against or withhold from the chair of the nominating committee (or other directors on a case-by-case basis) at companies where there are no women on the company's board.
-An exception will be made if there was a woman on the board at the preceding annual meeting and the board makes a firm commitment to return to a gender-diverse status within a year.
+Gender Diversity: Generally vote against or withhold from the chair of the nominating committee (or other directors on a case-by-case basis) at companies where there are no women on the company's board.
+An exception will be made if there was at least one woman on the board at the preceding annual meeting and the board makes a firm commitment to return to a gender-diverse status within a year.